 - Transfer service for Nixon-Smiley CISD in Gonzales County from ACC to Victoria College.

 - Local control for key issues.
 The ACC Board of Trustees supports local control for certain issues expected to come before the state legislature this session.
 Local control allows individual colleges to make the best decision for their institution.

 Sharing your views with legislators

-The College pursues a coordinated effort to support approved governmental initiatives.
-Please help us in pursuing our goal and contact one of the Governmental and Community Relations staff before visiting any public officials to address college issues.
+ACC pursues a coordinated effort to support approved government initiatives.
+Please help us in accomplishing our goal by contacting External Affairs staff before visiting any public officials to address college issues.
 Public officials include members of the legislature and personnel at any state agency, city, county, or other government offices.

-Please note that when you contact a public official about a matter of individual concern, you may identify yourself as a College employee, but you must make it clear that you are representing your own views and not those of the College.
+Please note that when you contact a public official about a matter of individual concern, you must make it clear that you are representing your own views and not those of the college.

-- Texas Legislature Online: Provides links to an explanation of the legislative process in Texas, the names of legislators in your area sorted by city, zip code,etc., bills, committees, guides to the legislative process and other valuable resources.
+- Texas Legislature Online: Provides links to an explanation of the legislative process in Texas, the names of legislators in your area, bills, committees, guides to the legislative process, and other valuable resources.